SofiyaAnsari/SofiyaAnsari/README.md

 - 👋 Hi, I’m @SofiyaAnsari
 - 👀 I’m interested in front-end development
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning react
-- 💞️ I’m looking to collaborate on projects related to HTML, CSS and Javascript
+- 💞️ I’m looking to collaborate on projects related to HTML, CSS,Javascript, React and Node.js
 - 📫 How to reach me ... email me at sofiyaansari972@gmail.com

 <!---